Inciter/hugo-twenty-twenty-forestry/content/_index.md

 subheadline = "So you can focus on your mission." template = "hero"
 [[page_sections]]
-headline = "DO YOU SPEND DAYS …" subheadline = "PUTTING TOGETHER REPORTS FOR BOARD MEETINGS AND FUNDERS?" template = "multi-item-section" [[page_sections.list_section_item]] description = "The problem is, you spend precious time tracking down important numbers that should be right at your fingertips." headline = "Your Data is All Over the Place1" image = "/images/icon-network-61x57.png" [[page_sections.list_section_item]] description = "Days spent messing around with spreadsheets and canned reports.
+headline = "DO YOU SPEND DAYS …." subheadline = "PUTTING TOGETHER REPORTS FOR BOARD MEETINGS AND FUNDERS?" template = "multi-item-section" [[page_sections.list_section_item]] description = "The problem is, you spend precious time tracking down important numbers that should be right at your fingertips." headline = "Your Data is All Over the Place" image = "/images/icon-network-61x57.png" [[page_sections.list_section_item]] description = "Days spent messing around with spreadsheets and canned reports.
 This isn’t what you signed up for."